diffix/pg_diffix/docs/user_guide.md

 # Extension configuration

-This document provides detailed information about the configuration, behavior and recommended usage of this extension __diffix_anonymization__.
+This document provides detailed information about the configuration, behavior and recommended usage of this extension __pg_diffix__.

 ## Background reading